c0depool/c0depool-blog/app/_posts/2024-02-20-beginners-guide-to-self-hosting.md

   alt: Self-hosted Nextcloud using Docker and WigreGuard tunnel.
 ---

-Self-hosting is becoming increasingly popular these days.
+Self-Hosting is becoming increasingly popular these days.
 It is essentially the practice of locally hosting and managing services, putting you in full control of your data.
 A few years back, I wrote a [guide](https://medium.com/@codepool/beginners-guide-to-self-hosting-on-the-internet-with-ssh-tunnel-and-free-domain-name-9cf471e2fab8) on self-hosting Nextcloud and exposing it to the internet using a simple SSH tunnel.
 This is an updated version of the same guide, using a WireGuard tunnel instead of SSH.
-We will be hosting [Nextcloud](https://nextcloud.com/) again - a popular, free, open-source, and self-hosted alternative to Google Drive with many more features and add-ons.
+We will be hosting [Nextcloud](https://nextcloud.com/) again - a popular, free, open-source and self-hosted alternative to Google Drive with many more features and add-ons.

 ## Prerequisites